7 Steps to SELFi

 Locking in your rate… or not.

-Once you’ve e-signed initial disclosures and provided a credit card authorization for the appraisal, you will be able to request a rate lock. the application, you’ll be able to request a rate lock.
-Another advantage of SELFi is you have the option to pre-lock.
-Pre-locking means you are locking in your rate before e-signing initial disclosures.
+Once you’ve e-signed initial disclosures and provided a credit card authorization for the appraisal, you will be able to request a rate lock.
 This gives you time to complete your refinance with peace of mind knowing that your interest rate and pricing is secured even if the market changes.

 Even if you choose to lock, you can still change your rate at a later time.
 By choosing to lock, it means your are locking at today’s pricing.

 Most of the time, we lock for 30 days.
 If you have a second mortgage that is not being paid off, we may advise locking for 45 or 60 days to accommodate for the subordination.

 Once you lock your rate, time is of the essence to close within your lock period and avoid a lock extension fee.